Since the 1940s, The National Trust in NSW has led campaigns to protect significant heritage at risk, whether built, natural or cultural.

 At the local level, the Trust is able to provide advice to owners of heritage places, local government authorities and community organisations.

 On a wider state and federal level, the National Trust is well positioned to advocate for important issues and contribute to heritage strategies and policies.
 The National Trust’s program Heritage @Risk is an example of a nationwide initiative bringing attention to significant heritage places under threat from development, neglect or inappropriate management.

-The Australian Council of National Trusts acts as a secretariat for the state and territory based Trusts.
-As well, the ACNT coordinates and submits recommendations, advice and comments for significant national heritage issues.
+The Australian Council of National Trusts coordinates and submits recommendations, advice and comments for significant national heritage issues and action.